History of Dillon Brooks in Timeline

 Dillon Brooks

 Dillon Brooks is a Canadian professional basketball player currently with the Houston Rockets.
-He gained prominence playing college basketball for the Oregon Ducks, where he was recognized as a consensus second-team All-American and Pac-12 player of the year in 2017.
+He played college basketball at the University of Oregon, achieving consensus second-team All-American status and Pac-12 Player of the Year in 2017.
 Drafted in the second round of the 2017 NBA draft, Brooks started his NBA career with the Memphis Grizzlies.
-His defensive abilities were acknowledged when he earned NBA All-Defensive Second Team honors in 2023.
+He was recognized for his defensive skills, earning NBA All-Defensive Second Team honors in 2023.
+Known for his scoring and defensive intensity, Brooks has established himself as a notable player in the league.

 On January 22, 1996, Dillon Brooks was born.
-He is a Canadian professional basketball player.
+He is a Canadian professional basketball player in the NBA.

 Others born on this day/year